Skip to content

 Yam house have thatched roofs and wooden floors, and the walls are sometimes made simply out of bamboo.
 They are raised well off the ground with rat guards fitted to the pillars.
 Yam tubers are stacked carefully inside the crib.

 Yam is also stored underground in trench or clamp silos.
 In both methods a pit is excavated and lined with straw or similar material.
 The tubers are then stored on the layer of straw either horizontally on top of each other or with the tip vertically downwards beside each other.
+The yams are then covered with straw or similar materials; in some cases a layer of earth is also added.

 2. Grain Storage Structures

 A variety of different storage structures are available according to scale of operation and may either is open to air exchange or airtight (hermetic).
+Stores offer shelter to the grain, and in addition, hermetic stores by themselves also prevent pest damage.

 Grains can be stored in sacks of various types on both a small and large scale.
 For medium- or long-term storage, hermetic sacks may be used when benefits outweigh costs.